Interdisciplinary Career Immersion – Mentorship Program

 • Jul–Sep

-Summer internship period.
+Summer Career Immersion period.

 • Aug–Sep

-Internship evaluations conducted via on-site, phone, or online visits by the Career Center.
+Career Immersion evaluations conducted via on-site, phone, or online visits by the Career Center.

 • Aug 15